Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 NGEN 4396 Natural Gas Production 3 SCH (3-0)

-Theory, design and methods of gas well testing and production forecasting.
+Theory, design and methods of gas production, well testing and production forecasting.
 Estimating the value of gas and oil properties.
 Environmental issues and professional responsibility.
 Prerequisites: NGEN 3393.

 NGEN 4398 Capstone Design II (WI) 3 SCH (3-0)